Doctor of Education (Ed.D.) in Character Education

 Features: Online coursework, concentration and dissertation advisor, on-campus residencies.

 Regent University recognizes the need to provide excellently trained professionals who can teach and lead, not only in K-12 education settings but also at the undergraduate and graduate levels of preparation.
-Through its Doctor of Education in Character Education, Regent University has designed a concentration that specifically focuses upon sound theory and up-to-date research in the area of character education.
-In addition, the Character Education concentration builds upon and extends the recognized work of the National Character Education Clearing House, established at Regent University by the U.S. Department of Education.
-Participants in Regent University’s doctoral program, with emphasis in character education, will have at their fingertips the best materials currently available in the field, as well as interaction with faculty who are leading innovative and effective programs on a local, state, and national level.
+Through its online Doctor of Education with a concentration in Character Education, Regent University has designed a concentration that makes a positive impact on students by specifically focusing upon sound character education theory and up-to-date research in the area of character education.
+In addition, the Ed.D. in Character Education builds upon and extends the recognized work of the National Character Education Clearing House established at Regent University by the U.S. Department of Education.
+Participants in Regent University's Ed.D. in Character Education will have at their fingertips the best materials currently available in the field, as well as interaction with faculty who are leading innovative and effective programs on a local, state and national level.

 Hot Academic Jobs of the Future